urbaman/HomeLab/Kubernetes/Database/Postgresql/readme.md

 ## Installation

 We need to give time for the pods to be ready (due to shared storage latency) in liveness and readiness probes, and set a high number of concurrent connections for Gitlab in `pgpool.maxPool`, `pgpool.numInitChildren` and `postgresql.maxConnections`.
 Anyway, `pgpool.maxPool`*`pgpool.numInitChildren`=`postgresql.maxConnections`/2, and must be enough for connection-spawning applications.
+Also set higher resource limits and requests (double memory values).

 ```bash
 #helm repo add bitnami https://charts.bitnami.com/bitnami